bartosz0601/YourGarage/README.md

 Web + ASP.NET

 ## General info
 Web application for managing car workshop.
-Enable users to craete, clients, cars and services - ensura access to historical data.
+Enable users to create clients, cars and services - ensura access to historical data.

 ## Technologies
 Project is created with: